aheltonsjma/digital-strategy/05_Financial_Solvency.md

 The museum works to systematically evolve from a digital project-based funding model to a digital operating-based funding model.
 This allows digital staff to be opportunistic with initiatives, in addition to making iteration and rapid development key elements to the museum's digital activities.

-This strategy also applies to internal workflow management, collections management, and communications processes within the museum.
+In order to provide digital experiences on par with the quality of our current in-gallery programming, SJMA must respond strategically to changes in the technological landscape.
+This requires that SJMA invest in foundations that last (e.g infrastructure and capability) while staying agile/flexible in those areas that frequently change (e.g devices & interfaces).This strategy also applies to internal workflow management, collections management, and communications processes within the museum.

 ###5.4 Strategy in action